Aman-Abhishek-18/e-business-retail-report/README.md

-# e-commerce-sales-dashboard
+# e-business-retail-report

 ## Overview
-The E-Commerce Sales Dashboard is a comprehensive data visualization project designed to provide insights into various aspects of an e-commerce business.
+The E-Business Retail Report a comprehensive data visualization project designed to provide insights into various aspects of an e-commerce business.
 This project uses two CSV files and one Power BI file to create visualizations for the following metrics:

 Profit by Month
 Profit by Sub-Category